j-caussade/event-manager/README.md

 The project is structured as follows:

 - `database/`: Contains the script to create the database for the project.
-- `server/`: Contains the backend part of the project.
+- `src/`: Contains the functional code of the project.

 ## Contribution Guidelines